-Meeds, a Democrat, was the representative for Washington's 2nd congressional district from 1965 to 1978.
+Meeds was the representative for Washington’s 2nd congressional district and was a Democrat.
+He served from 1965 to 1978.

 Meeds is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Meeds sponsored and cosponsored.
 See full analysis methodology.

 Meeds was the primary sponsor of 13 bills that were enacted.
 The most recent include: